EJOweb/ejo-simple-testimonials/README.md

 Easily manage your testimonials and show them on your website using widget or shortcode.

 ## To do
-- Divide into two widgets: Simple Testimonial and Simple Testimonial Carousel or something
 - Will the limit of 10 testimonials be a problem for companies?
   - The goal is simple testimonials.
 10 should be enough.
 - Author Image